aTanGamma/TTL_SID/Readme.txt

 Physical / Simulated circuit designs - aTan (that's me)

+If you want to view the .circ files, use Logisim Evolution (somewhere on GitHub)

 Reverse engineering efforts - Lots of people!
 (all my knowledge has come from the libsidplayfp wiki and associated forum) Thanks guys!